 The older child can take the loft with a built-in desk for homework or drawing, while the younger child gets the daybed, which also doubles as a sofa during the day.

-A mid-sized rug in the center helps connect the two zones, and shelving along the wall plus a cube unit between the beds gives both kids clear spots for their stuff.
+A mid-sized rug in the center will help connect the two zones, and shelving along the wall plus a cube unit between the beds gives both kids clear spots for their stuff.

-This setup works perfectly if the siblings have an age gap or different routines.
+This setup can actually work perfectly if the siblings have an age gap or different routines.

 Shop this bedroom: